 14. Tap Actions

-While this feature was not announced on stage, iOS 14 has a setting buried under Accessibility that lets you tap twice or thrice on the back of your iPhone to perform certain tasks like jumping to the home screen, taking a screenshot, etc. This can be extremely handy to assign shortcuts as per your convenience.
+While this feature was not announced on stage, iOS 14 has a setting buried under Accessibility that lets you tap twice or thrice on the back of your iPhone to perform certain tasks like jumping to the home screen, taking a screenshot, etc. This can be extremely handy for assigning shortcuts as per your convenience.

-These were a few latest features and additions to iOS 14 that make it a major update to iOS for a long time.
-If you’re wondering about the supported devices and if your iPhone will get the latest iOS 14 update or not, you can check our article that lists out supported devices, but if you’re using an iPhone 6S and above, you’re covered. iOS 14 Developer Beta is already available to run on iPhones with public beta slated to launch next month.
+These were a few latest features and additions to iOS 14 that made it a major update to iOS for a long time.
+If you’re wondering about the supported devices and if your iPhone will get the latest iOS 14 update, you can check our article that lists out supported devices, but if you’re using an iPhone 6S and above, you’re covered. iOS 14 Developer Beta is already available to run on iPhones, with a public beta slated to launch next month.
 The official rollout of a stable version of iOS 14 is expected to come alongside the new iPhones sometime in September.